soarecor/PHIFE/README.md

+## Synopsis
 My project involved using the phones accelerometer to control html5 elements on my laptop screen.
 To do this, I would have to use Node.js to setup a server and Socket.io to transmit events from my phone to the server.
 I would also need to use Adobe Illustrator to make SVG’s of Phife Dawg, export these SVG files and use them as HTML5 elements which could be manipulated on the laptop screen.

 A Physical Web bluetooth beacon would broadcast the mobile website which would have them be opened and accessed on a cellular device.
 To begin I had to setup a basic Node.js server.
 This involved setting up a server.js file and including these lines:

+## Server.js
 var http = require('http');
 var server = http.createServer();
 server.listen(8001);

+## Hello World on Server.js
 The server still did nothing so the next step was getting it to output “hello world”.
 I changed the var server variable to this:

 var server = http.createServer(function(request, response){